Last Updated on Samuel Franklinby

 The scout title quickly gives you a sense of your role in the Deep Rock Galactic corporate mining team with your objective to scout out the area ahead and rely that information back to your team.
 While this makes him useful in a co-op setting where you can tag key objectives and minerals the scout is also surprisingly effective at solo play in the right hands that makes an effective solo scout build equally important.

 While you can’t expect to have the consistent destructive punch of the driller the scout specialises in high personal mobility allowing him to be the eyes of his team particular when a cave is complex.
 To assist with this he also has a balance of long and short range weapons although lacks both the damage and area of effect ability he needs to fight swarms of enemies alone.
-With the scout you’ll have access to a primary rifle with the ability to pair it with either a shotgun or submachine gun which are capable of damage in short bursts.
+With the scout you’ll have access to a primary rifle with the ability to pair it with either a shotgun, submachine gun or crossbow which are capable of damage in short bursts.

 Utility wise the scout is solo orientated with his grappling hook being the only mobility item in that game that only benefits the user.
 This selfish playstyle is somewhat mitigated by his flare gun to light up areas for his allies although it’s clear the scout is definitely designed to explore ahead of his team as a lone wolf.